 The Board approved transfers of \$425,000 from the General Fund to the Capital Improvements Fund to be utilized for future capital projects, and \$25,000 from the General Fund to the Debt Service Fund to fund shortfall of property taxes to debt service payments.
-Actual transfers were \$1,270,000 from the General Fund to the Capital Improvement Fund and \$20,546 from the General Fund to the Debt Service Fund.
-The Board transferred the remaining funds (\$70,686) in the Construction Fund to the Capital Improvement Fund and closed out the Construction Fund.
+Actual transfers were \$1,120,000 from the General Fund to the Capital Improvement Fund and \$12,554 from the General Fund to the Debt Service Fund.
+Transfers to the Capital Improvements Fund exceed budget due to the current year revenue exceeding budgeted amounts.